eonu/sequentia/docs/index.rst

 =====

-Sequentia is a Python package that provides implementations of a selection of machine learning algorithms for performing the classification of isolated sequences.
+Sequentia is a Python package that provides implementations of a selection of machine learning algorithms for performing sequence classification.
+Examples of such sequences include:

-Each isolated sequence is generally modeled as a section of a longer multivariate time series that represents the entire sequence.
-Naturally, this fits the description of many types of problems such as:

 - isolated word utterance frequencies in speech audio signals,
 - isolated hand-written character pen-tip trajectories,